syedfusionaix/fxdesk-agent/README.md

 ## What Makes It Different — Dynamic, Metadata-Driven Adaptive Cards

 fxDesk's Adaptive Cards are **not hardcoded**.
-An **Azure Function** sits between the agent and the backend systems:
+An **Azure Function** sits between the agent and the backend systems and builds each card at runtime from the backend's own UI metadata:

-1. It calls ServiceNow or Pega and reads that system's **live UI metadata** (its form and field definitions).
-2. It **transforms that metadata into Copilot Studio Adaptive Card schema** at runtime.
-3. The agent renders the resulting card.
+- **Pega:** the function calls **Pega's DX API**, which creates a case and returns its UI metadata; the function transforms that metadata into Adaptive Card schema.
+- **ServiceNow:** the function calls the **ServiceNow Table API** to retrieve the incident fields, selects the required (configurable) fields, and transforms them into Adaptive Card schema.

+The function backs create, submit, and view operations across both systems.

 **The payoff:** any UI change made in ServiceNow or Pega — a new field, an updated form — is reflected in the agent's card **automatically**, with no manual card rebuilding and no developer rework.
 The backend system stays the single source of truth, and the agent's UI stays in sync with it on its own.
 This applies to both the incident cards and the My Tickets view.

 > **Demo hosting note:** the function is designed as an Azure Function.
 For this demo it is
 > run locally and exposed via an ngrok tunnel rather than deployed to an Azure subscription